 • They are extroverts so they love to know about the experiences of other people but this isn’t on a superficial level.
 They want to know about other people on a deeper level because they are empaths as well.

 • People think that they are extroverts so they don’t need much time alone.
 But because they are empaths they want to be alone sometimes.

-So, how to help yourself if you are an extroverted empath because it is obvious that this tension can tire you and drain your energy, strength and courage?
+So, how to help yourself when you are an extroverted empath?
+Because it is obvious that this tension can tire you and drain your energy, strength, and courage.

 2. Don’t keep any emotion that doesn’t belong to you.

 The more you engage with people, the more you absorb their energy.
-For the empath, it is easy because they engage with less people but for the extroverted empath, this is very tough because the engagement is with so many people and all of them are different in their own way and they come with different sorts of energies.
+For an empath, it is easy because they engage with fewer people but for the extroverted empath, this is very tough because the engagement is with so many people and all of them are different in their own ways and they come with different sorts of energies.

 As an extroverted empath, you come in contact with the energies of a lot of people and that is bound to bring you down and affect you.